Raluca59/comet-hunt/README.md

 ### Media

-* The images are taken from?
+* The images, except the landing page image, are taken from [Pexels](pexels.com).
+* The Landing page image is taken from [Alphacoders](https://wall.alphacoders.com/tag/comet-wallpapers).